erickawaguchi/fastcmprsk/README.md

 NOTE TO USERS: We plan to make monthly updates to the package!

-What’s New in Version 1.1.2?
+What’s New in Version 1.20.1?
 ========
-- Modified ```Crisk``` function to properly allow for non-standard censoring coding (Thanks @sbae for pointing this out).
+- New version name!
+(1.x.y stands for Year X, Quarter Y)
+- Allowable extraction of bootstrap matrix

 Features